🧭 Introduction: Why You Need an SEO Glossary

 Title Tag

-The clickable headline shown in search results.
-It’s one of the most important on-page SEO factors.
+The main clickable link in SERPs — one of the most important on-page SEO elements for rankings and clicks.

 Traffic